Congo back in charge of Goma, U.N. fingers Rwanda again

 Thousands more civilians were fleeing attacks by armed groups which were on the rise in other areas, such as Masisi, U.N. humanitarian coordinator in DRC, Moustapha Soumare, said.

-Neighboring Rwanda has twice invaded its western neighbor over the past two decades, at one point igniting a conflict dubbed "Africa's World War" that drew in several countries.
+Neighbouring Rwanda has twice invaded its western neighbour over the past two decades, at one point igniting a conflict dubbed "Africa's World War" that drew in several countries.

 Aid agencies say more than 5 million people have died from conflict, hunger or disease in DRC since 1998.